roq-trading/roq-cpp-samples/README.md

 Here, for simplicity, we simply install into the Conda root environment.
 Best practice is to create a specific environment and *not* simply use the root environment.
 Please refer to the Conda documentation ([link](https://conda.io/docs/user-guide/tasks/manage-environments.html)) for further details on how to create environments.

-## Ubuntu

-If you prefer to not use Conda's GCC, you may want to install the following packages

-	sudo apt-get install -y autoconf autoconf-archive libtool pkgconfig gcc gdb

-However, this requires you having *root* access.